kismetwireless/kismet-docs/readme/035-generic_datasources.md

    There is generally no reason to turn this off.

 * `timestamp=true | false`
-   Typically, Kismet will override the timestamp of the packet with the local timestamp of the server; this is the default behavior for remote data sources, but it can be turned off either on a per-source basis or in `kismet.conf` globabally.
+   Typically, Kismet will override the timestamp of the packet with the local timestamp of the server; this is the default behavior for remote data sources, but it can be turned off either on a per-source basis or in `kismet.conf` globally.
    Generally the defaults have the proper behavior, especially for remote data sources which may not be NTP time synced with the Kismet server.

 ### Naming and describing data sources